curvegrid/go-ethereum-wiki/JavaScript-Console.md

 "} ";
 contract = eth.compile.solidity(source);
 contractaddress = eth.sendTransaction({from: primary, data: contract.code, gas: "1000000", gasPrice: "100000" });
+filename = "/tmp/info.json";
-admin.contractInfo.register(primary, contractaddress, contract);
+admin.contractInfo.register(primary, contractaddress, contract, filename);
 ```

 ***

 #### admin.contractInfo.registerUrl

-    admin.contractInfo.registerUrl(codehash, contenthash);
+    admin.contractInfo.registerUrl(address, codehash, contenthash);

 this will register a contant hash to the contract' codehash.
-This will be used to locate contract's info.
+This will be used to locate [contract info json](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#contract-info-metadata)
+files.
+Address in the first parameter will be used to send the transaction.

 ##### Returns